exlunaproject/lua_at_client/README.md

 Lua@Client can be used with mod_lua, CGILua and projects that use the `lp.lua` library.
 It is also integrated and bundled with the latest release of the [Sailor MVC Lua Framework](https://github.com/Etiene/sailor).

 To make the client-side Lua usage possible, the project integrates and extends a Lua VM allowing usage of browser-specific JavaScript objects (such as `document`, `window`, etc) from Lua.
-You can also use this without any preprocessors, from static HTML pages (see the examples folder for some simple example usage).
+Currently, four different VMs are supported.
+You can also use Lua@Client without any preprocessors, from static HTML pages (see the examples folder for some simple example usage).

 Lua@Client also provides on-the-fly conversion of Lua libraries to JavaScript.
 This allows to load files and modules via a standard `<script>` tag.